Investing

 It’s worth just defining a few of those things we are looking at.

-Ongoing Charges Figure (OCF) is a measure of the total costs associated with managing and operating an investment fund.
+Ongoing Charges Figure (OCF) – as touched on above.
+This is a measure of the total costs associated with managing and operating an investment fund.
 In this case even the more expensive ones at 0.20% are still pretty cheap, but all things being equal the cheaper the better.

-Corporate bonds and emerging markets bonds both have their advantages and disadvantages.
+Corporate bonds and emerging markets bonds – both have their advantages and disadvantages.
 Having them in your fund adds a little more diversification to your investments and they typically provide slightly higher returns.
 However, at the same time, they are considered more risky.
 Essentially, there’s more chance of the odd default or two.
+Only one of the funds includes these and in both cases the actual amount is low.

 How to choose your fund?